Tutorial 1: Create a Picture Viewer

 These videos use an earlier version of Visual Studio, so there are slight differences in some menu commands and other user interface elements.
 However, the concepts and procedures work similarly in the current version of Visual Studio.
 Visual C# and Visual Basic are both covered in this tutorial, so focus on information specific to the programming language that you're using.

 To see code for Visual Basic, choose the VB tab at the top of code blocks, and to see code for Visual C#, choose the C# tab.
-If you're interested in learning about Visual C++, see Getting Started with Visual C++ in Visual Studio 2015 and C++ Language Tutorial.
+If you're interested in learning about Visual C++, see Getting Started and C++ Language Tutorial.

 |Step 1: Create a Windows Forms Application Project||Begin by creating a Windows Forms application project.|